← Back to all signals

 SBA Lending Volume

-Volume and value of SBA-backed small business loans in the area.
+Volume and value of federally-backed small business loans in the area.

 Methodology

-SBA loan originations within county.
+Federal loan origination data within county.
 Higher lending = more small business formation.

 How the score is calculated